-Set in the beautiful surroundings of the treasury building of 1851 the Cortile Lounge at InterContinental Sydney is the place to while away the hours.
-This secret haven offers delicious delicacies as part of the hotels famous High-Tea.
-The Cortile Lounge offers an enchanting sun-light courtyard featuring a soaring glass atrium and tiered sandstone arcades providing the perfect venue to listen to resident pianist, Tony Williams.
+Set in the beautiful surroundings of the Treasury Building of 1851, The Cortile at InterContinental Sydney is the place to while away the hours.
+This secret haven offers delicious delicacies as part of the hotel's famous High-Tea.
+The Cortile offers an enchanting sun-light courtyard featuring a soaring glass atrium and tiered sandstone arcades providing the perfect venue to relax.

 PROFILE BY BEST RESTAURANTS

 It's always tea time at the Cortile, an enchanting sun-light courtyard featuring a soaring glass ceiling and tiered sandstone arcades.
 This secret haven of sweet delights is hidden in the InterContinental Hotel Sydney, a magical setting perfect for the sweet-tooth's ultimate indulgence.
 While away the hours in the charming surrounds, which is particularly magnificent when the sun shines through the glass skylight and lights up the arena.
 The InterContinental Hotel encompasses the 1851 Treasury Building, a National Trust landmark made of magnificent sandstone just a short distance from the Sydney Opera House and Circular Quay.